aws-samples/sample-code-for-genai-cost-management-workshop/samples/5-per-request-metadata-tagging/README.md

 ## Querying Metadata in CloudWatch Logs Insights

 After running the sample, you can query your model invocation logs in **CloudWatch Logs Insights** to aggregate token usage by tenant, feature, or agent task.
+Logs are available **near real-time** — you can run these queries within minutes of making inference calls.
 Run these queries against the log group configured in your Bedrock model invocation logging settings.

 Example query — total tokens per tenant and feature: